mbcwdl/Defender/README.md

 # Defender
-Prevent and control the epidemic and safeguard human health
+Prevent and control the epidemic and safeguard human health.